- Prerequisites

 deploy

-command, to provision the defined infrastructure.
+command, which provisions the defined infrastructure.

 The output from the above commands should be viewable in the job logs.